 With the advent of the ongoing pandemic prolonging and fears regarding a second wave of the virus in the fall, there is a lot of uncertainty about what the future might look like.
-Some anticipate that the supply chain management methods and practices that had become standardised in the global economy may have changed forever.
+Some anticipate that the supply chain management methods and practices that had become standardized in the global economy may have changed forever.
 The pandemic has revealed the fragilities in the system.
 There may be a drastic change in the near future when it comes to sourcing goods and inventory management.

 The system in place encourages a very end-to-end and tight shipment delivery where a low inventory-to-sales ratio is essential to maintaining low costs and high efficiency.
 A smart planning strategy is required to avoid the bottleneck issues faced in the immediate aftermath of the outbreak.